 Portuguese golden visa scheme for family members

-The Portuguese golden visa scheme allows family reunion, permitting the following family members to join the golden visa holder in Portugal:
+The Portuguese golden visa scheme also allows family reunion.
+This permits the following family members to join the golden visa holder in Portugal:

-- Minor dependent brothers or sisters who are under guardianship of the golden visa holder.
+- minor dependent siblings who are under the guardianship of the golden visa holder

-Family members receive the same rights, and will also be eligible for permanent residence after five years and Portuguese citizenship after six years in Portugal.
+Family members receive the same rights.
+They are also eligible for permanent residence after five years and Portuguese citizenship after six.
 Read more about getting a family visa or Portuguese spouse visa.

 Portuguese golden visa citizenship and permanent residence

 In line with general requirements for all residents, Portuguese golden visa holders can apply for permanent residence in Portugal after five years of residence; they can apply for Portuguese citizenship after six years of residence.